 Kim did not have to try to focus on yoga.
 She did not have to decide she wanted to teach.
 It arose in her life naturally.
 She hit the mat at 17 years old and never looked back.

-Since her first visit to the mat, Kim has earned a Master’s degree, found her soul mate, given birth to a precious son, and worked as a Speech Therapist with many people experiencing the most difficult times in their lives.
+Since her first visit to the mat, Kim has earned a Master’s degree, married, given birth to a precious son, and worked as a Speech Therapist with many people experiencing the most difficult times in their lives.
 She calls her son and her patients some of her greatest teachers.

 Fourteen years later, she is a leading teacher at the Glowing Body and has participated as a mentor in all of the GBTT trainings.
 She was the first teacher to offer a Karma class at Glowing Body.
 She served as studio manager for 2 years and took ownership of the studio in April 2017.
 She organized a yoga and service trip to Haiti with support from the studio and community.
 She has taught many Beginner Series, Breath & Meditation Series, Practice Immersions, and facilitated the popular Mat Time workshops that explore advanced poses.

 She is also an avid learner.
 Kim has completed coursework on the Yoga Sutras with Rod Stryker and meditation instruction with Sally Kempton.
 Kim has attended multiple intensives in anatomy, physiology and therapeutic application of yoga with Martin Kirk.
 She has most recently enjoyed mentorship from Christina Sell of Live the Light of Yoga School and Kelly Scott of Dragonfly Thai Yoga Studio.
 In September of 2018, she completed her training in massage therapy at Asheville School of Massage & Yoga.